 But one word more.
-"I am shut up."
-It is a great thing, friends, to have a personal religion, "I am shut up."
-You see the text, comes home to personal experience.
-"I am shut up and cannot come forth."
-"I am shut up," said Jeremiah; "I cannot go into the house of the Lord."
-"I am shut up:" a personal matter.
-"Cannot," here is a fact, you see, stated here.
+I am shut up.
+It is a great thing, friends, to have a personal religion.
+'I am shut up.'
+You see the text comes home to personal experience.
+'I am shut up, and cannot come forth.'
+'I am shut up,' saith Jeremiah; I cannot go into the house of the Lord.'
+I am shut up: a personal matter.
+Cannot; here is a fact, you see, stated here.
 Then who can persuade us that we can if we cannot?
-If is this experience that has kept me where I have been.
-I will not now stop, as your time is gone, to touch upon some of the dealings of the Lord with me, but I do find that I am altogether passive in the hands of the Lord.
+It is this experience that has kept me where I have been.
+I will not now stop, as your time is gone, to touch upor some of the dealines of the Lors with me, out I do find that I am altogether passive in the hands of the Lord.
 I may kneel down in private and pray, and I find such a difference at different times, and in preaching I find a difference at different times.
-I find the sovereignty of the Lord; the Lord does as he will.
-The Lord knows I would live daily in his love and enjoyment of his salvation and would have no concern worth speaking of for earthly things.
-I would be diligent in business, and give myself to my lawful calling, entirely to God; and thus diligent in business, fervent in spirit, serving the Lord; and if calamities come, they may go again; and in that state of liberty and enjoyment I would say, "The Lord gave, and the Lord has taken away, and blessed be the name of the Lord."
+I find the sovereignty of the Lord; the Lord doeth as he will.
+The Lord knows I would live daily in his love and enjoyment of his salvation, and would have no concern worth speaking of for earthly things.
+I would be diligent in business, and give myself to my lawful calling, entirely to God; and thus diligent in business, fervent in spirit, serving the Lord; and if calamities come, they may go again; and in that state of liberty, and enjoyment I would say, The Lord gave, and the Lord hath taken away, and blessed be the name of the Lord, were more if read that had here a their algument or or a form word ow MA.
+I all to eliminate to receive you

-Now I have said nothing about being shut up circumstantially; I intended to have had a word or two upon how Peter got out of prison, in the 12th of Acts; and how Paul and Silas got out of prison in the 10th of Acts; but time forbids, and I say no more.
+Now I have said nothing about being shut up circumstantially; I intended to have had a word or two upon how Peter got out of prison, in the 12th of Acts; and how Paul and Silas got out of prison in the 16th of Acts; but time forbids, and I say no more.